Mammary Cancer in Cats and Dogs

 There are a variety of factors that contribute to the development of mammary cancer in pets, but some key risks include:

-1. Hormonal Influence: Mammary cancer is highly influenced by hormones, particularly estrogen.
+Mammary cancer is highly influenced by hormones, particularly estrogen.
 Historically, veterinarians recommended spaying female pets after their first heat cycle to manage their reproductive health.
 However, new research has led to a shift in thinking.
 It is now widely believed that spaying your pet before her first heat cycle offers the greatest protection against developing mammary cancer.
 Spaying a dog before her first cycle can reduce the risk of mammary cancer to nearly zero, and for cats, spaying before six months of age also significantly decreases the risk.

-2. Age: The risk of developing mammary cancer increases as pets get older.
+The risk of developing mammary cancer increases as pets get older.
 Mammary cancer is more commonly seen in middle-aged to older dogs and cats.

-3. Breed Predisposition: Certain breeds are more predisposed to developing mammary cancer.
+Certain breeds are more predisposed to developing mammary cancer.
 In dogs, breeds such as Poodles, Spaniels, Dachshunds, and Terriers are at higher risk.
 For cats, Siamese and Domestic Shorthairs seem to be more susceptible.

-4. Obesity: Overweight pets, especially during their younger years, are at an increased risk of developing mammary cancer.
+Overweight pets, especially during their younger years, are at an increased risk of developing mammary cancer.

 Early detection of mammary cancer is critical, and pet owners should be aware of the signs and symptoms.
 These may include:

-• Lumps or Masses: The most common sign is the appearance of one or more lumps or masses in the mammary gland area, which can be small and firm or large and irregular.
+• Lumps or masses: The most common sign is the appearance of one or more lumps or masses in the mammary gland area, which can be small and firm or large and irregular.

 • Swelling: Any unusual swelling around the mammary glands should be checked.